mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 * Store comprehensive metadata (name, type, size, checksums)
 * Consider whether to use separate endpoints for metadata operations vs. content operations
-  > **Azure approach:** Azure storage uses a single endpoint strategy - in a GET request, metadata comes back in response headers and binary content in the body

 #### Downloading Files

 * For binary data, implement partial content (HTTP Range) support to enable efficient downloading
 * Support HTTP Range requests for all binary content, not just media files
-  > **Note:** Range requests enable more efficient download patterns.
-If a download of 100KB fails after 25KB, the client can keep what was received and request only the remaining 75KB
 * Return appropriate Content-Type headers matching the file type
 * Consider including Content-Disposition headers when appropriate
-  > **Note:** Content-Disposition headers tell the client how to handle the response (e.g., `attachment; filename="example.pdf"` instructs browsers to download the file rather than display it inline, and specifies the suggested filename)
 * Consider carefully whether to implement image transformations via query parameters, as these can add complexity

 ---